Rider Waite Vs. Robin Wood | Best Review

 Review of the differences between Rider Waite and Robin Wood

-• Ride Waite is filled with figures and symbols, whereas Robin wood is filled with only the nature of imagery.
+• Ride Waite is filled with figures and symbols, whereas Robin Wood is filled with only the nature of imagery.

-• When Rider Waite is yellow in imagery, then Robin wood is colorful.
+• When Rider Waite is yellow in imagery, then Robin Wood is colorful.

-• Rider Waite doesn’t include upright and reversed meanings, whereas Robin wood provides upright and reversed meanings.
+• Rider Waite doesn’t include upright and reversed meanings, whereas Robin Wood provides upright and reversed meanings.

 My Opinion: